nosp7m/dcf77pi-libgpiodv2/README.md

 # dcf77pi-libgpiodv2

+**This repository is a fork of the archived repository https://github.com/rene0/dcf77pi.**

+Main contribution are:

-**This repository is a fork of the archived repository https://github.com/rene0/dcf77pi.<br>Main contribution is the code migration to libgpiodv2, which makes the project usable on Raspberry Pi OS Trixie.**
+- Code migration to libgpiodv2, which makes the project usable on Raspberry Pi OS Trixie.
+- Adding systemd daemon providing shm integration to NTPsec/NTP.

 ---